caspersg/learn_vim/README.md

 Used for navigation and editing text.
 You can't actually type text in this mode, which will seem strange at first.
 But for coding, this is actually the most useful mode.
 That's why it's called normal mode.

 Normal mode is your home base, and you'll go into other modes from there.

+Actions in normal mode are typed out normally and do not require ENTER to run.

 In other editors, you hold down combinations of Control,Shirt,Option, Command, and other keys to do these actions.